cloud-ark/caastle/docs/extending.rst

-Extending CloudARK
+Extending CaaStle
 -------------------

-It is straightforward to extend CloudARK to add new functionality.
+It is straightforward to extend CaaStle to add new functionality.
 If you want a new client-side command, add it in the client folder and hook it up with the rest of the client-side system by making entry for it in the setup.py client module.